facebookresearch/ParlAI/README.md

 - reduce overfitting of models to specific datasets

 End goal is real dialogue with people
-- train and evaluate on live dialogue with humans via MTurk
+- train and evaluate on live dialogue with humans via Mechanical Turk
 - easy setup for connecting turkers with your dialogue agent
 - allow to compare different research groups turk experiments